hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 ???
 **For our more advanced users we have a fully featured RESTful API.
 This is useful for programmatic access to terraform features.
 You can drive terraform plan and apply commands using an API interface.
 If you have a CI/CD pipeline you can automate your terraform builds as part of your process.**

+**APIs are the building blocks of any modern cloud automation system.
+By using standard, well defined APIs you ensure that your infrastructure pipelines will be ready to adapt to any future changes.**

 ---
 name: why-tfc-4